 Anthocyanins are a the largest group of water-soluble plant pigments (flavonoids).
 They are a group of dark blue pigmented antioxidants found especially in dark fruit such as blueberries and bilberries, aronia berries, dark blue grapes like Norton, Concord and Muscadine.
 There are also present in acai fruit, cranberries, black raspberry, cherries, and black currants.
 In vegetables they are found in the peel of eggplant and, in red cabbage, and in black rice.
 They are a type of flavonoid, odorless and barely astringent.
 In flowers they can vary from red to purple or blue depending on the pH of the soil in which the plant grows.

-Vision health With respect to vision health anthocyanins such as blueberry and bilberry extracts help counter oxidative stress in the retina1, help reduce inflammation in the tissues of the eye2, and also provide anti-allergic, anti-viral and microbial, anti-carcinogenic functions.3 They support blood circulation and the integrity of fine capillaries in the eye.3
+Vision health Anthocyanins such as blueberry and bilberry extracts help counter oxidative stress in the retina7, help reduce inflammation in the tissues of the eye8, and also provide anti-allergic, anti-viral and microbial, anti-carcinogenic functions.3 They support blood circulation and the integrity of fine capillaries in the eye.9

 Wet macular degeneration.
-Anthocyanidins inhibit growth of new extra blood vessels,4 which develop in the advanced version of macular degeneration and diabetic retinopathy.
+Anthocyanidins inhibit growth of new extra blood vessels,10 which develop in the advanced version of macular degeneration and diabetic retinopathy.

 Also see the research discussed on the antioxidant/oxidative stress page and the inflammation page.